With hunting season upon us, you may be wondering, can deer eat bread?

 What to Feed Deer Instead of Bread

-Deer are much better suited to eating feed that mimics their natural diet.
+Wild deer are much better suited to eating feed that mimics their natural diet.

 Corn is a common feed used to attract deer.
 But as we outlined in another article, there are much better things to feed deer besides corn.